Skip to main content

 Dividends at a Glance

-A dividend is a distribution of cash or property by a corporation to a shareholder paid out of the corporation's current or accumulated earnings and profits.
-Although Congress has not provided a comprehensive definition of earnings and profits, it is essentially an economic measure of a corporation's ability to pay dividends without distributing any of the capital contributed by either its shareholders or creditors.
-Earnings and profits include all items of income, gains, losses, and deductions resulting from the economic activities of the corporation since the later of the date of the corporation's inception or February 28, 1913 (the date the federal income tax was enacted).
+According to the Internal Revenue Service (IRS), a dividend is a distribution of cash or property by a corporation to a shareholder paid out of the corporation’s current and accumulated earnings and profits.
+It is an economic measure of a corporation’s ability to pay dividends without distributing any capital its shareholders or creditors contributed.

-In order to determine if a distribution is a dividend, distributions to shareholders are first deducted from current earnings and profits and then from accumulated earnings and profits.
-If the amount of the distribution exceeds both current and accumulated earnings and profits, the distribution will not be taxed as a dividend but as a sale or exchange of property.
+Sometimes, it’s unclear if a payment is a dividend.
+Distributions to shareholders are deducted from current earnings and profits and then from accumulated earnings and profits.
+Suppose the distribution amount exceeds current and accumulated earnings and profits.
+In that case, the distribution is not taxed as a dividend but as a return of capital.
+Any distribution which reduces a shareholder’s cost basis of the capital to zero is taxed at a capital gain.

-Dividends are taxable to a shareholder as ordinary income.
-Corporations issue shareholders an annual Form 1099 Dividend, which reports dividends paid during the year.
-The amount paid is reported by the shareholder as income on Schedule B of the shareholder's return.
-The shareholder is required to report the dividend amount as income even if the dividend is reinvested in corporate stock.
-If the dividend is reinvested, the amount reported as income is added to the shareholder's cost or basis in the stock.
+Dividend payments are taxable to a shareholder either as qualified dividends which are taxed at lower long-term capital gains rates or non-qualified dividends (or ordinary dividends) which are taxed at ordinary taxable income rates.
+Corporations issue shareholders an annual Form 1099-DIV, Dividends and Distributions, which reports dividends paid during the year.
+The shareholder reports the amount as income on Schedule B of the shareholder’s return.
+The shareholder must report the dividend amount as income even if they reinvest it in corporate stock.
+If so, the amount reported as income is added to the shareholder’s cost or basis in the stock.

-If an individual receives a distribution from a corporation that does not qualify as a dividend, the amount received will be reported as a sale or exchange of an asset on Schedule D of the shareholder's return.
-The gain reported will be equal to the distribution received less the shareholder's cost or basis in the stock.
-The gain will be either long term or short term depending on whether the shareholder held the stock for a year or more.
+A non-dividend distribution is a payment made by a corporation to its shareholders that is not from the corporation’s current or accumulated profits.
+This is a return of capital, essentially giving back part of the shareholder’s original investment.
+A non-dividend distribution reduces the cost basis (the amount originally paid for the shares).
+The amount of non-dividend distributions received that exceeds the original cost basis is reported as a sale or exchange of an asset on Schedule D of the shareholder’s return.
+The gain reported will equal the distribution received minus the shareholders’ cost or basis in the stock.
+The gain will be long-term or short-term, depending on whether the shareholder held the stock for a year or more.

 Contact an Attorney to Learn More About Shareholders, Dividends, and Taxes